Rolikasi/digital-public-goods-map/README.md

-<h1 align="center">Visualization of UNICEF Office of Innovation (OoI)<br/> Activities by Country</h1>
+<h1 align="center">Map Visualization of Digital Public Goods </br>Developments and Implementations</h1>

-This repository was conceived as a very simple tool to visualize on a map the various workstreams that are currenty underway at the UNICEF Office of Innovation organized by country.
+This is a map of digital public goods with multiple dimentions.

 ## 🤔 Rationale